 Burroughs headed back north, but this time he decided that his notoriety, and the presence of ample law enforcement, worked against him in New England.
 He didn’t stop at Massachusetts.
 He traveled first through Vermont and then over the border into Canada.
 Here, with his wife and children, he established a mill and set himself up as a proper counterfeiter.

 Of course, Burroughs had only himself to thank for his notoriety.
-He first published his memoirs at the age of 33, and they were continuously in print into the late 1900s.
+He first published his memoirs at the age of 33, and they remained in print into the late 1900s.
 In Canada Burroughs found a perfect opportunity.
-The border with Canada was loosely policed and had been known for smuggling for decades, mostly involving goods from the United States flowing to the loyalists who had relocated to Canada after the Revolution.
+The border with Canada was loosely policed despite the smuggling that had gone on for decades.
+Most of the activity involved goods from the United States flowing to the loyalists who had relocated to Canada after the Revolution.

 Burroughs set up shop in two Canadian locations: Shipton and Stanstead.
 He became a prolific counterfeiter.
 Paper money was, at the time, generated by individual banks.
 During Burroughs’ time in prison, paper money had grown much more acceptable.
 Burroughs became a master at reproducing bills from a variety of sources.
 His fame brought criminal partners flocking to him.
 He generated a steady flow of counterfeit money heading down from Canada to all the states.